lwojcik/blizzapi/CONTRIBUTING.md

 ## Pull requests

-Code patches that add features or fix bugs (submitted or not) can be sent as pull requests on GitHub.
+Code patches that add features or fix bugs (submitted or not) can be sent as [pull requests on GitHub](https://github.com/lukemnet/blizzapi/pulls).

 To make the process of merging your pull request as quick as possible, be sure to read and follow the guidelines below:

-* All GitHub status checks marked as 'Required' MUST pass in order to merge and close the pull request.
+* All GitHub status checks marked as 'Required' MUST pass in order to merge the pull request.

 * It's highly appreciated if you attempt to fix any failing status checks not marked as 'Required'.
 Their purpose is to help maintaining general project hygiene but they aren't meant to be gatekeepers.
 A small percentage of issues may be false positives that can be safely ignored.
 Use your best judgement while deciding whether it's something you should spend time working on.

-* Adding tests in your pull request is highly appreciated but not mandatory.
-Again, use your best judgement whether this is something you can add within reasonable timeframe.
+* Adding tests for your code is highly appreciated but not mandatory.
+Again, use your best judgement whether this is something you can provide within reasonable timeframe.

-* If your pull request is not ready to be merged, please prefix its title with 'WIP' (Work In Progress) or indicate this in the description.
+* If your pull request isn't ready to be merged, please prefix its title with 'WIP' (Work In Progress) or indicate this in the description.

 * Pull requests are merged to `master` branch via squash-and-merge strategy.
 There are no specific requirements about quality and quantity of commits within feature branches.